praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 1. Click **[!UICONTROL Save]**.

-After you create the property, go to the **[!UICONTROL Environments]** tab for the new property and make note of the Environment IDs.
-You can copy the Environment ID from the **[!UICONTROL Environments]** tab to paste it when creating an Edge configuration, if the Adobe Org used in Edge Configuration differs from the Adobe Org used in Launch Server Side.
-Otherwise, you can select the Launch Server Side Environment from a drop-down menu.
+After you create the property, go to the **[!UICONTROL Environments]** tab for the new property and make note of the environment IDs.
+You can copy the Environment ID from the **[!UICONTROL Environments]** tab to paste it when creating an Edge configuration, if the Adobe Org used in Edge Configuration differs from the Adobe Org used in Platform Launch Server Side.
+Otherwise, you can select the environment from a drop-down menu.

 ## Create Edge Configuration

-In AEP Edge Configuration, create your edge configuration.
+In Adobe Experience Platform Edge Configuration, create your edge configuration.
 You will need the Environment ID generated when you created the server-side property.

-1. Open the AEP Edge Configuration interface through Experience Platform Launch, from the link in the left rail.
+1. Open the Adobe Experience Platform Edge Configuration interface through Platform Launch, from the link in the left rail.

 1. Click **[!UICONTROL New Edge Configuration]**.